-Liverpool stands as one of the historic teams in the world, which under the guidance of Jurgen Klopp is resurging to claim the Premier League title.
+Liverpool stands as one of the historic teams in the world, which has chosen Jurgen Klopp to guide them to claim the Premier League title.
 Liverpool’s salary and player contracts are worth £208 million which is one of the highest in the English Premier League.
 Their current revenue details are around £302 million ($354.68 million) as of the 2018 summer.

 Liverpool has been very busy this summer (2018), trying to make maximum deals, unlike the previous season.
 Liverpool has made a world record signing with Virgil Van Dijk in January 2018, who gets £150,000 on weekly basis, thus making him one of the top earners at Liverpool FC.

 With the arrival of new signings, Liverpool’s manager, Klopp has high hopes on the team.
 As compared with the previous season, the summer signings of Liverpool has been enormous including the January 2018 deals.
 Though Coutinho is no more a part of the Liverpool team, the presence of players like Salah, Oxlade-Chamberlain, Van Dijk and Andrew Robertson is expected to meet his caliber and are on high hopes to win the league.

 Among the Liverpool players, the player who is highly paid is Mohamed Salah who plays forward for the English club.
 He has signed a contract of 5 years with the Liverpool until 2023.
 His average salary is £200,000 on weekly basis.
 The most important event that took place this summer (2018), is the record-breaking signing for a defender by the Liverpool.

 Virgil Van Dijk joined ‘The Reds’ this summer for a transfer deal of £75 million which is something that has never happened before.
 Thus making him the Second highest-paid player in Liverpool after Mohammed Salah (£200,000).
 Virgil gets an average salary of £180,000 on weekly basis.